SoulmateB/CurveLanes/README.md

 3. That you may not use the data set or any derivative works for commercial purposes, such as selling data or using it for commercial gain.

 4. That the data set is provided "as is".
-Although we ( Huawei Technologies Co., Ltd. ) have made every effort to ensure accuracy, we cannot accept responsibility for errors or omissions.
+Although we have made every effort to ensure accuracy, we cannot accept responsibility for errors or omissions.

-5. We ( Huawei Technologies Co., Ltd. )  reserve all rights not expressly granted to you.
+5. We reserve all rights not expressly granted to you.